rafael-santiago/tulip/doc/MANUAL.md

 Note that in the previous code we have a repetion in the second "bar" (forget about sheets here, ok? no time divisions, this is just tablatures).
 I hate using copy and paste, it is boring.
-In ``Tulip`` there is a smart symbol that you use to say: "hey, here you will repeat the same that I did just before."
+In ``Tulip`` there is a smart symbol that you use to say: "hey guy, here you will repeat the same that I did just before."

 For this you use the ``at`` symbol.
 So, the lazy version would be: